Thursday

 “Mind your own business,” said the woman.

 “Can’t you see they’re the police, Corrie.
-Just shut up, will you?”
+Just shut up,

 “Quite right, Mister…er?” said Gary.